mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/europe/germany-austria/index.en.md

 ---
 Get settled into the Christmas season in a special way with 9 days and 8 nights in Germany and Austria.
-Get the chance to have dinner with the Prince and Princess from Schaumburg\-Lippe in Hannover as well as a tour of their palace!
+Get the chance to have dinner with the Prince and Princess from Schaumburg-Lippe in Hannover as well as a tour of their palace!
 Then survey the Christmas markets where the locals have made it a tradition to hand craft all sorts of things from Christmas treats you can only get there to Ornaments and decorations that have not only an old world charm but an old world quality and attention to